MarcosD00/Personal-Project/Backend/README-backend-phase-0.md

 name of `XSRF-TOKEN` to the value of the `req.csrfToken` method's return.
 Then, send the token as the response for easy retrieval.

-Add this route to the `backend/routes/index.js` file.
+Add this route to the `backend/routes/index.js` file

 ```js
 // backend/routes/index.js